Select Department

 Setup Your Microphone and Equipment

-If you’re using an XLR Microphone, this means you’ll have to have it connected to your Audio Interface, then have your Audio Interface connected to your computer via USB.
+If you’re using an XLR Microphone, this means you’ll have to have it connected to your Audio Interface, then have your interface connected to your computer via USB.
 Alternatively, if you’re using a USB microphone, you can plug it directly into the USB port on your computer.
 Most of the time, your computer will automatically detect your new microphone or equipment and set it as the default.
-However, it’s important to double-check your computer has correctly recognized your microphone!
+However, it’s important to double-check your computer has correctly recognised your microphone!

-2. From there you’ll want to make sure that under the “Output” tab, your desired headphones have been selected.
+From there you’ll want to make sure that under the “Output” tab, your desired headphones have been selected.
 Likewise, you’ll want to make sure your Microphone is selected under the “Input” tab.
-It’s important to note, that if you’re using an audio interface to connect your microphones, you’re going to see the name of your interface listed here.
-Rather than the names of your microphones and headphones.
+It’s important to note, that if you’re using an interface to connect your microphones, you’re going to see the name of your interface listed here (rather than the names of your microphones and headphones).

 Windows